Bonite Affriany, Children’s Center Founder

 Romelus is the watchman of the orphanage.
 He is in charge of security and monitors every visitor coming through the orphanage.

-Cinde is Executive Director of Random Acts, a non-profit that is the primary funder of the Jacmel Children’s Center.
+Cinde is a board member and former Executive Director of Random Acts, a non-profit that is the primary funder of the Jacmel Children’s Center.
 Partnering with Misha Collins, she helps to develop strategies to breathe life into his vision of a better world and helps to make dreams into reality by ensuring the goals and mission of Random Acts remain in sync, funded and successfully executed.
 Currently an executive in the aviation industry, with 31 years of business management experience, she leads the team of talented, dedicated staff volunteers.
 Cinde is longtime supporter of community activism and is or has volunteered with 4-H, Girls Scouts, United Way, American Red Cross, Humane Society, Habitat for Humanity, American Cancer Society, community food banks/pantries/soup kitchens, Optimist Clubs, Junior Achievement, and her church’s mission and outreach programs.
 Cinde says, “I sincerely believe and enthusiastically support the mission of the Random Acts organization.
 Kindness should be fundamental to our interaction with each other.
 At Random Acts, we hope to provide the path that leads others to instill kindness in every action with every person, every day.”

 Lisa Rueff, Founder and Fundraiser